chain4energy/c4e-chain/x/cfeminter/README.md

 #### periodic reduction minter

 Periodic reduction minter is block time based minter type.
-It mints configured amount of tokens within minting period, where it divides this period into smaller sub periods of equal lenght.
+It mints configured amount of tokens within minting period, where it divides this period into smaller sub Minters of equal lenght.
 Then within one sub period expected amount is minted, lineary.
 Expected amount of subperiod minted tokens is equal to tokens minted by prevoius subperiod multiplied by configured factor.
 For example initial period amount is 40 milions, multiplying factor set to 0.5 and periond length is one year, then:
 * 1st subperiod (1st year) mints 40 millions lineary